CHI0804/pyqt5_mces-thu/README.md

 # pyqt5_mces-thu
-this is my designed for the maunfacturing systen monitoring
+This is my designed for the maunfacturing systen monitoring